EXCLUSIVE-Wuxi Biologics takes step to getting off U.S. 'unverified' trade list

 U.S. exporters can engage with parties on the unverified list, but are required to conduct additional due diligence before they can ship goods to them, and may need to apply for more licenses.

+Citi analysts said in a report on Tuesday that the company's management had noted the result of the checks could be positive but that they were still waiting for final confirmation.

+"In our view, the potential removal of Wuxi site from the (unverified list) would help alleviate market concerns on geopolitical risk and boost market sentiment on the CRO (contract research organisation) sector," they said.

 (Reporting by Karen Freifeld; Additional reporting by Roxanne Liu in Beijing and Brenda Goh in Shanghai.
-Edited by Kenneth Li and Deepa Babington)
+Edited by Kenneth Li, Deepa Babington and Sonali Desai)

 ((karen.freifeld@thomsonreuters.com))